Portugal men's national ice hockey team: 2015 onwards

 The first international event Aldred coached for Portugal was the inaugural IIHF Development Cup, hosted in Andorra in 2017.
 Winning their debut game in a shootout by a 3–2 score versus the Andorra national team, Portugal had losses to the Ireland national team and the Morocco national team.
 In the third-place match, Portugal defeated Andorra by a 5–3 score for the bronze medal.
 Later in 2017, Aldred led Portugal to a second-place finish at a ten-team tournament in his former hometown of Nijmegen.

-On April 28 and 29, 2018, Portugal played returned to Granada to play the Mr. Taxi Cup.
-The team performed, once again, at a very competitive level, with very close scores with more experience teams.
+On April 28 and 29, 2018, Portugal returned to Granada to play the Mr. Taxi Cup.

 Returning to the Development Cup in 2018, Aldred added players from the Portuguese diaspora to earned a silver medal, following a loss by a 4–5 score to the North Macedonia national team.
 Portugal had two wins and one loss, and scored 27 goals in three tournament games.

 When the IIHF Development Cup resumed in 2022, Aldred coached the Portugal national team each year since.
 After two consecutive cups without winning a game, (Note: Portugal were winless in five games in 2022.
 Portugal were winless in four games in 2023.)
 Portugal placed second at the 2024 Development Cup with a loss to the Ireland national team by a 5–1 score in the final game.

 In July 2023, Ice Hockey Club Porto was established by national team head coach Jim Aldred, with the aim of developing the quality of Portuguese-based ice hockey players.
 The team became the first Portuguese team to join the Spanish Liga Nacional de Hockey Hielo (LNHH).

 Aldred has cited the lack of a standard-sized rink as the primary obstacle to developing ice hockey in Portugal.
 In collaborating with the FDIP, Aldred hopes for a rink in the Lisbon metropolitan area, in addition to the Olympic-sized rink scheduled for the Porto metropolitan area, to open in Trofa in 2025.